luetkemj/jsrlt/tutorial/part9.md

 +ecs.registerPrefab(ScrollLightning);
 ```

 The other interesting thing about our lightning scroll is in it's Effects component.
-There is now an events property.
-We can use that fire arbitrary events on an entity.
+It has and events property we will use to fire arbitrary events on an entity.

 Add that to the Events and ActiveEvents components in `./src/state/components.js`.